KikoRabacal/data-engineer-coding-challenge/README.md

 ## Part 1

 Setup a git project that you can push to Github or other provider of your choice.
 We would like to see clean code and a well structured project using a framework of your choice.
+You will also need to provide a working set of functions or function, that we can execute to reproduce your results.

 ## Part 2